mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 (SMH) with an offer.
 They need independent consultants to help with the imprisonment of one of their employees on Canisus.
-One of their SMH worker relations operatives, Mandal Mahalla, had been working with a peaceful protest group called the Miners’ Rights League.
+One of their SMH worker relations operatives, Mandal Mahalla, had been working with a peaceful protest group called the Miners' Rights League.

 Unfortunately, she was arrested during a clampdown on worker gatherings and incarcerated on Krida.
 Mahalla has been cut off from